Sign up to receive e-newsletters, discounts and promotions

 The Martin Community Center includes six rooms.
 The interior walls can be manipulated to provide a table arrangement to accommodate up to 500 people or a theater-style arrangement for up to 650 people.
 Tables, podium, PA with CD player, and Wi-Fi are included.
 Linens, stage sound equipment, projector, and screens are available to rent.
 The catering kitchen features two warming ovens, an over-sized refrigerator, and a 400-pound capacity ice machine.
 A list of caterers is available.

-Aviation museum featuring interactive exhibits, some designed especially with young people in mind; videotaped personal stories; restored aircraft; and memorabilia.
-School field trips are encouraged and can be arranged by contacting the museum in advance.
+Aviation museum featuring interactive exhibits, some designed especially with young people in mind; videotaped personal stories; restored aircraft; aviation-related exhibits; and memorabilia.

 Family-owned Peters Orchard and Market in Waverly features over 500 acres of apples and more than 20 acres of peaches.
 Orchard production generally goes from mid-July to the end of November.